PrimaveraDeveloper/lithium/howto/howto-setup-devopment-environment.md

 ## Lithium SDK

-Install the **latest version of the Lithium SDK** using the setup available.
+Install the **latest version of the Lithium SDK** using the setup available in the internal storage.

 After installed, two new extensions with the following names should be available in Visual Studio 2019: